 The first immigrants arrived from the north in 1836.
 They were Swiss, Scottish, and French farmers who had abandoned Lord Selkirk’s Winnipeg colony.
 They remained near Dayton, possibly at French Lake, until 1839, when they were driven out by the Indians.
 A large-scale agricultural settlement began in 1851.

-Settlement and subsequent growth of the area was dependent on two factors – proximity to the St. Paul-Anoka route to the Red River Valley, followed by the present Highway 10; and accessibility to Minneapolis markets provided by the Minneapolis-Monticello Road, present-day Highway 152.
+Settlement and subsequent growth of the area were dependent on two factors – proximity to the St. Paul-Anoka route to the Red River Valley, followed by the present Highway 10; and accessibility to Minneapolis markets provided by the Minneapolis-Monticello Road, present-day Highway 152.

 The western area is provided access by the Corcoran Road (County Road 10) and Highway 55.
 All of these routes have maintained their importance into the automobile era and significantly affect the location of suburban development.
 The junction of two new routes, Interstates 94 and 494, created a location of regional accessibility attracting concentrated development.

 Prior to 1855, the pattern had been for settlers to enter the region by way of Anoka – crossing the Mississippi River to Champlin or Dayton.
 The belt of the prairie land associated with the level of outwash terrace of the Mississippi was considered the choicest location for a farm.
 The soil was easy to break and till and immediately available for planting.
 The shores of French Lake were also favored and a group of French farmers arrived there as early as 1853.